 You will see all your PF accounts listed in the left pane – even those that you have already transferred.

 Click on any PF account to see the passbook and available balance for that.

-While the first two methods (sms and missed call) provides the balance in your Provident Fund, using the app and website you can also see the balance in your Pension Fund (as shown in the image above).
+While the first two methods (SMS and missed call) provide the balance in your Provident Fund, using the app and website you can also see the balance in your Pension Fund (as shown in the image above).